 Facts About Insomnia (PDF) – Fact sheet describes the symptoms and common causes of insomnia, as well as proven treatments and cures.
 (National Institutes of Health)

-Can't Sleep?
-What to Know About Insomnia – An overview of insomnia including common causes, signs, symptoms, and what to do (National Sleep Foundation)
+Insomnia: What it is, How it Affects You, and How to Help You Get Back Your Restful Nights – An overview of insomnia including common causes, signs, symptoms, and what to do (National Sleep Foundation)

 Insomnia (PDF) – Discusses insomnia symptoms, types, causes, and treatments, including what you can do to stop sleepless nights.
 (University of Cambridge)

 Twelve Simple Tips to Improve Your Sleep – Explore simple tips for making the sleep of your dreams a nightly reality.
 (Healthy Sleep, Harvard Medical School)